auxoncorp/modality-can-plugin/README.md

 Defaults to false.
 This is a privileged operation that requires the `CAP_NET_ADMIN` capability.

+### Importer
+These options are used by the importer.

+* `absolute-timestamps` / `MODALITY_CAN_ABSOLUTE_TIMESTAMPS`
+Assume the timestamps in the log are absolute.
+For hardware timestamps, leave false.
+Defaults to false.

 ## Adapter Concept Mapping
 The following describes the default mapping between CAN/DBC concepts and Modality's concepts.